Cinema City Enterprises

-Cinema City Enterprises Ltd (also known as Cinema Capital Entertainment and Cinema City Entertainment, formerly Cinema City and Films Co. and Cinema City Company Limited was a company that specialized in Hong Kong Cinema.
+Cinema City Enterprises Ltd (also known as Cinema Capital Entertainment and Cinema City Entertainment, formerly Cinema City and Films Co. and Cinema City Company Limited) was a company that specialised in Hong Kong Cinema.
 The company had a small catalogue of only 88 films.
 Their library covers genres including drama, comedy, horror.

-The company was established in 1964 by Cinema City International actors Raymond Wong, Karl Maka and Dean Shek.
+The company was established in 1979 by actors Raymond Wong, Karl Maka and Dean Shek.
 The company was successful throughout the 1980s, but went into financial trouble around the early 1990s.
 Their last film was "Blue Lightning" in 1991, produced shortly before the company shut down.
 They were known for producing films such as A Better Tomorrow and Aces Go Places.